Kat Timpf

-Katherine Clare Timpf (/tɪmf/; born October 29, 1988) is a libertarian columnist, television personality, reporter, and comedian.
-She is currently a regular panelist/co-host of Fox News Channel's Gutfeld! and appears as a contributor on various other Fox News shows.
+Katherine Clare Timpf (/tɪmf/; born October 29, 1988) is an American libertarian columnist, television personality, reporter, and comedian.
+She is a regular panelist on Fox News Channel's Gutfeld! and appears as a contributor on various other Fox News shows.
 In 2017, Timpf co-hosted Fox News Specialists alongside Eric Bolling and Eboni K. Williams.
-As of June 2019, she hosts the Fox Nation show Sincerely, Kat.
+Beginning in 2019, she has hosted the Fox Nation show Sincerely, Kat.

 Early life and education

 Timpf is from Detroit, Michigan.
 She graduated magna cum laude in 2010 from Hillsdale College with a B.A. in English.
+While at Hillsdale she was a member of Chi Omega sorority.